 Therapeutic play normally takes place in a safe, comfortable playroom, where very few rules or limits are imposed on the child, encouraging free expression and allowing the therapist to observe the child’s choices, decisions, and play style.
 The goal is to help children learn to express themselves in healthier ways, become more respectful and empathetic, and discover new and more positive ways to solve problems.

 Interested in learning more about Play Therapy?
-Watch this video from the Association for Play Therapy.
+Visit the Association for Play Therapy’s Parents Corner and watch this video from the Association for Play Therapy.